 - Headache following an injury

 - Headache and loss of sensation or weakness in any part of the body (these could be signs of a stroke)

 - Persistent headache in someone who has been previously headache free, especially in someone over the age 50

 - New headaches in someone with a history of cancer or HIV/AIDS. (https://www.ninds.nih.gov/disorders/patient-caregiver-education/hope-through-research/headache-hope-through-research)

 Keeping a headache journal can help you when you see a physician.
 After a headache, note the time of day it occurred, its intensity, duration, and sensitivities to light, odor, or sound.
 Notate if you used any prescription/nonprescription medications, the amount of sleep you had the previous night, weather condition that day, foods, and drinks consumed, and any stressful or emotional conditions.
 This information can help your doctor in diagnosing your headaches and deciding how to proceed in treatment.

 A doctor will use your medical history as well as your headache history, a physical and neurological exam, and possible diagnostic tests to help identify or rule out conditions that might be the cause of your headaches.
 Treatment for your headaches may not be a quick fix.
 It may take some time for your doctor to determine the best course of treatment for you.

-To find out more and for a comprehensive review of your own symptoms, visit one of our offices in Leesburg or Dulles.
+To find out more and for a comprehensive review of your own symptoms, visit our offices in Leesburg.
 Neurology specialist Dr. Sarbjot Dulai can help determine the best path to treat your headaches and provide relief.